-The "Let Go's" That I am Letting Go
+The "Let Go's" That I am Letting Go at 45

 As of yesterday, I am +1, I still can’t believe that I am halfway through Club Forty!!!
 While I write this article, I am still at that moment where I am trying to digest the realization that I have arrived at the mid-life crossroad in my life.